RasaHQ/chat-widget/packages/sdk/README.md

 - `disconnect`: Triggered when the connection is closed.
 - `message`: Triggered when a message is received.
 It provides the message data.
 - `loadHistory`: Triggered when the history is loaded.
 It provides the history data.
+- `sessionConfirm`: Triggered when the session is confirmed.
+It provides session ID.

 ### Event Listeners